rcallagh/readme_test/README.md

-# readme_test
+# README test
-Little test for how it works linking readme together
+This is just to test how linking together READMEs works and what happens with multiple markdown files in a folder